Actress Emma Stone extends run in Broadway musical 'Cabaret'

-NEW YORK (Reuters) - Actress Emma Stone will extend her run as singer Sally Bowles opposite Tony winner Alan Cumming in the Broadway musical “Cabaret” for an additional two weeks, producers said on Monday.
+NEW YORK, Jan 5 (Reuters) - Actress Emma Stone will extend her run as singer Sally Bowles opposite Tony winner Alan Cumming in the Broadway musical “Cabaret” for an additional two weeks, producers said on Monday.

 Stone, 26, who is nominated for a best supporting actress Golden Globe for her portrayal of an embittered daughter of a washed-up actor in the film “Birdman,” will play Bowles through Feb.
 15.